 - Be fully enrolled in each unit at your institution by the census date.

 - Submit a valid request for Commonwealth support and HELP form by the census date or earlier.

 You will only begin to pay off your HELP debt through your tax repayments once you earn above the compulsory income threshold, even if you are still studying.

 When you begin a new job after acquiring HELP, you must tick the box on your Tax Declaration Form you fill out with your contract papers.
 This way, your employer can set aside additional tax from each pay to cover your debt repayments based on your income from them.

-Your HECS Repayment Income (HRI) differs from your taxable income.
+Your repayment threshold differs from your taxable income.
 Calculated by: